ernigee/API-Automation-Exercise-for-Module-20/howIDidItLog.md

    Scenario: Test get list data normal
    Given prepare URL valid for get list data

-5. point the yellow underline and click `create step definition`, created a new file and named it `ApiStep.java`. it automatically wrote a methode for 'ApiStep'. made a `println` statement to test it but failed.
+5. point the yellow underline and clicked `create step definition`, created a new file and named it `ApiStep.java`. it automatically wrote a methode for 'ApiStep'. made a `println` statement to test it but failed.
 Now I'm waiting for mentor's feedback before continue.